Understanding the Grief Process: Click here to download.

 Please feel free to review our recommended books.

 For tips, coping strategies and resources to manage your mental health during the pandemic: click here

 An article by Dr. Robert Neimeyer on: Coping with Grief and Loss, Support for Grieving

 Robert A. Neimeyer, PhD, is a professor in the department of psychology at the University of Memphis, where he also maintains an active clinical practice.

-During this time of the Covid-19 pandemic, we look to resources that may be helpful to you.
+We look to resources that may be helpful to you.
 The art of meditation is plentiful, like a simple Metta practice.
 The qualities are Kindness (Goodwill), Compassion,Sympathetic Joy (or Appreciative Joy), and Equanimity (serenity).
 As embodied practices they also unfold most of what are known as the Factors of Awakening.

 Breathing Peace and Goodwill